 Applications for functionally dependent uses that do not conform to the requirements of these regulations are prohibited.
-If approved, functionally dependent uses shall be protected by methods that minimize flood damage during the base flood, including measures to allow floodwaters to enter and exit, use of flood damage-resistant materials, and elevation of electric service and equipment to the extent practicable, other floodplain areas.
-Steep slopes and forested areas adjacent to watercourses shall also be given high priority for preservation practical given the use of the building.
+If approved, functionally dependent uses shall be protected by methods that minimize flood damage during the base flood, including measures to allow floodwaters to enter and exit, use of flood damage-resistant materials, and elevation of electric service and equipment to the extent practical given the use of the building.